hyunminkang/qpgen/docs/tools/rect_assoc.md

 * Input genotype files : Either `--pgen-list` or `--pgen`, `--psam`, `--pivar` options are required.
 See [Genotype file formats](../formats/genotypes.md) for more details.
 * `--pheno` : Input phenotype matrix in Regenie, TensorQTL, or TSV format.
 See [Phenotype file formats](../formats/phenotypes.md) for more details.
 * `--var-list` : Input file containing the list of variants to be tested.
 The file can contain a single column of variant IDs (e.g. `chr:pos:ref:alt`) or 4 columns (CHROM, POS, REF, ALT).
-* `--out` : Output prefix to store the association analysis output.
+* `--out` : Output **file** to store the association analysis output.
+Despite the help text calling it a prefix, the value is used as the file name as-is; use a `.gz` suffix for bgzipped output.

 ## Additional Options

 * `--pheno-list` : Input file containing the list of phenotypes to be tested (single column with phenotype IDs).
 If not provided, all phenotypes in the phenotype matrix will be tested.
+Phenotype IDs that are absent from the phenotype matrix are silently dropped.
-* `--cov` : Input covariate matrix in Regenie, TensorQTL, or TSV format.
+* `--cov` : Input covariate matrix in Regenie or TSV format.
+See [Covariate handling](#covariate-handling) below.
 * `--sample` : Input file containing sample IDs to be used.
 Useful when different IDs are used in pgen and pheno files.
 * `--pheno-format` : Format of the phenotype file (default: 'regenie').
 Options: 'regenie', 'tensorqtl', 'tsv-sample-col', 'tsv-sample-row'.
 * `--cov-format` : Format of the covariate file (default: 'regenie').
 Options: 'regenie', 'tsv-sample-col', 'tsv-sample-row'.
 * `--rint-before-adj` : Perform rank-based inverse normal transformation before covariate adjustment (default: false).
 * `--rint-after-adj` : Perform rank-based inverse normal transformation after covariate adjustment (default: false).
-* `--min-maf` : Minimum minor allele frequency to include a variant in the analysis.
+* `--min-maf` : Minimum minor allele frequency to include a variant in the analysis (default: 1e-10, i.e. only monomorphic variants are excluded).
-* `--min-mac` : Minimum minor allele count to include a variant in the analysis.
+* `--min-mac` : Minimum minor allele count to include a variant in the analysis (default: 1.0).
+* `--max-chunk-vars` : Maximum number of variants held in memory at once (default: 100).
+Variants from `--var-list` are processed in chunks of this size.
+* `--jump-thres-bp` : Jump threshold in base pairs for the variant index (default: 1000000).
+* `--icol-pivar-idx` : 1-based column index for the variant index in the indexed pvar file (default: 9).
+* `--icol-pheno-id` / `--icol-cov-id` : 1-based column index for the phenotype/covariate ID (default: 1).

+## Covariate handling

+When `--cov` is supplied, the phenotype matrix is adjusted for the covariates by linear regression and the genotype matrix is residualized against the *same* covariates (Frisch-Waugh-Lovell), so that `BETA` is the partial effect of the variant.
+Adjusting only the phenotype -- as earlier versions of this command did -- leaves genotype variance that is collinear with the covariates (e.g. genotype PCs) in the design, which shrinks `BETA` and the test statistic.

+!!! note
+    Effect sizes and p-values from `--cov` runs will therefore differ from those produced by versions of `qpgentools` released before this fix. [`region-assoc`](region_assoc.md) applies the same treatment, so the two commands now agree on shared variants.

+    `LOG10P` uses `df = N - 2` and does not subtract the number of covariates.

+!!! warning
+    Covariate adjustment and the rank-based inverse normal transformations are currently supported only for phenotype and covariate matrices **without missing values**; the run aborts otherwise.

 ## Expected Output

-The output file (ending in `.tsv` or `.tsv.gz` depending on outcome) contains the following columns.
+The output file named by `--out` (bgzipped when the name ends in `.gz`) contains the following columns.
 It is in a wide format where statistics for each phenotype are appended horizontally.

 * `#CHROM` : Chromosome
 * `GENPOS` : Genomic Position
 * `ID` : Variant ID
 * `ALLELE0` : Reference Allele
 * `ALLELE1` : Alternative Allele
-* `A1FREQ` : Frequency of Allele 1
+* `A1FREQ` : Frequency of Allele 1 (AC / AN)
-* `N` : Total sample size
+* `N` : Number of samples with a called genotype (`N_RR + N_RA + N_AA`)
 * `N_RR` : Count of Reference/Reference genotypes
 * `N_RA` : Count of Reference/Alternative genotypes
 * `N_AA` : Count of Alternative/Alternative genotypes